Azure/BatchExplorer/docs/call-python.md

     return {"what": "it works!"}
 ```

-## Step 2: Call the python procedure from the javascript.
+## Step 2: Call the python procedure from the javascript

 ```ts
 import {PythonRpcService} from "app/services";